jesse-chen-yuki/COEBadmontonReserve/README.md

 # COEBadmintonReserve
-badminton reservation program for city of edmonton website
+badminton reservation program for city of edmonton website during COVID restriction period Not required to use as of July 2021

 # Assumptions
 only book available courts, booking list only targeting book now items in the table